-This free tire size calculator instantly converts any tire size code (like 225/45R17) into real-world measurements: overall diameter, sidewall height, circumference, and revolutions per mile.
-It's both a tire size estimator and a tire size dimension calculator.
-Use the Compare Sizes tab to check whether a different tire size will affect your speedometer accuracy - a must-check before fitting non-stock tires.
+This free tire size calculator is your complete tire dimension calculator and tire diameter calculator.
+Enter any tire code (like 225/45R17) and this tire code calculator instantly converts it into real-world measurements: overall diameter, sidewall height, circumference, and revolutions per mile.
+Use the Compare Sizes tab as a tire size conversion calculator to check whether a different tire measurement will affect your speedometer accuracy.
+Perfect for figuring tire size for upgrades, replacements, or winter tire fitment.

 Every tire sold in North America carries a standardized size code stamped on the sidewall.
 It looks like this: 225/45R17.
 These three numbers are all you need to calculate every physical dimension of the tire.